csci3251-2020/student-1155070598/readme.md

 - [x] Communication Skills
 - [x] Fast Learner
 - [x] Time and Task Management
-- [x] Deep and Board Technical Experience
+- [ ] Deep and Board Technical Experience

-I believe I do have some of these skills, but there is definitely room continuously improve on all these points.
+I am continuously trying to improve on all these points.

 > "No one in the brief history of computing has ever written a piece of perfect software.
 It's unlikely that you'll be the first." - Andy Hunt